Tesla Inc. (TSLA) Stock Price and Analyst Predictions - News Heater

 TSLA) stock’s latest price update

-Tesla Inc. (NASDAQ: TSLA)’s stock price has plunge by -5.06relation to previous closing price of 258.08.
-Nevertheless, the company has seen a 2.69% surge in its stock price over the last five trading sessions.
-InvestorPlace reported 2023-09-04 that Even as the stock market bounced back this year, much of the vitality came from just a handful of tech giants.
-Once known as FAANG, realigned markets now prefer these seven stocks – collectively called “The Magnificent 7.
+Tesla Inc. (NASDAQ: TSLA)’s stock price has plunge by 0.70relation to previous closing price of 251.49.
+Nevertheless, the company has seen a -1.87% plunge in its stock price over the last five trading sessions.
+CNBC Television reported 2023-09-08 that IG North America CEO JJ Kinahan joins ‘Squawk Box’ to discuss the stocks retail investors are bullish on, whether the retail investor community caught the recent equity rally, and more.

 TSLA’s Market Performance

-Tesla Inc. (TSLA) has seen a 2.69% rise in stock performance for the week, with a -5.52% decline in the past month and a 14.51% surge in the past quarter.
-The volatility ratio for the week is 5.11%, and the volatility levels for the past 30 days are at 4.09% for TSLA.
-The simple moving average for the past 20 days is 2.11% for TSLA’s stock, with a 23.53% simple moving average for the past 200 days.
+Tesla Inc. (TSLA) has seen a -1.87% fall in stock performance for the week, with a 4.57% gain in the past month and a 7.83% surge in the past quarter.
+The volatility ratio for the week is 4.59%, and the volatility levels for the past 30 days are at 4.19% for TSLA.
+The simple moving average for the past 20 days is 5.37% for TSLA’s stock, with a 26.89% simple moving average for the past 200 days.

 Analysts’ Opinion of TSLA